changyenna/Task-Manager/README.md

 2. We chose to implement a strategy pattern because, we had multiple sorting strategies/algorithms to use dynamically during run-time.

-3. Coding strategy patterns allows us to think in modules, it also eliminates conditional statements.
+3. Coding a strategy pattern allows us to think in modules, it also eliminates conditional statements.
 Additionally, it helps us understand the nature of composition and inheritance relationships.
 The pattern also teaches us on a great use of encapsulation.

 ## Phase III: Development, Testing and Scrum Meeting